blueiceshards/gitlowercase/Hello.md

 Hello Golem!

-We previous made the a static html page.
+We previously made the a static html page.
 It's like a word doc, where the contents of the page are always the same.
 Under that model, if we wanted to have page for 5 types of ramen, we would need to type out five of those pages.
 If we wanted to fix a typo in all of them, we would have to change each of the 5 files individually.

 This time, we are going to make a dynamic web page.
 We will write one template, and that template will render the value of variables that we give it.
 The page will be dynamically generated, in that the page returned will be different depending on the url the user types.